 “I’m not jealous.
 I just-” Neil stopped.
 The words were stuck, too thick in his throat.
 It was too late to swallow them back down, but he wasn’t sure if he’d be able to choke them out.

-Andrew tapped his elbow, silently asking if Neil needed to leave the room.
+Andrew tapped his elbow, asking if Neil needed to leave the room.

-The Foxes’ faces shifted a few times, Neil could only make out a few expressions, vague irritation and mild concern, before melting into something much warmer.
+The Foxes’ faces shifted a few times, Neil could only make out a few expressions, vague irritation and mild concern, before they melted into something much warmer.

 Nicky broke the silence.
 “That’s like, the cutest thing I’ve ever heard.” he cried out, grabbing a hold of Aaron’s collar and pushing his face into his cousin’s neck.